ViPeR5000/span/README.md

 If you have this auth token, you can enter it in the "Existing Auth Token" flow in the configuration menu.

-# Post-Install
+## Post-Install

 Optional configuration

 * Integration Scan Frequency (poll time in seconds), default is 15 seconds
+* Battery Storage Percentage
-* Enable/Map Solar Inverter Sensors to circuit(s) (a combination of one or two leg poistions 1-32 or 0 indicating none).
+* Enable/Map Solar Inverter Sensors to circuit(s)
+The solar in the USA is normally a combination of one or two leg poistions 1-32 or 0 indicating none.
 Look in your Span app for "solar" if any and identify the individual circuit(s).
-The leg values are combined into a single set of "inverter" sensors, e.g., two 120v legs of a 240v circuit in the US position 30/32.
+The leg values are combined into a single set of "inverter" sensors, for example in the USA two 120v legs of a 240v circuit positions 30/32.
 In Europe this configuration could be a single 230v leg where one leg is set to 0.

 If the inverter sensors are enabled three sensors are created: